Rahat-Khan-Pathan/Rahat-Khan-Pathan/README.md

 - 🥅 2020 Goals: To solve 1000+ problems and participate ICPC Regional (Done both)
 - 🥅 2021 Goals: To get codeforces specialist and get a job (Done both)
 - 🥅 2022 Goals: To crack tech giant (Microsoft cracked and recommended as Junior Software Engineer)
-- 🥅 2023 Goals: To bring love of my life to home (Preparation going on...)
+- 🥅 2023 Goals: To bring love of my life home (Preparation going on...)
 - ⚡ Learn fact: I love to solve programming problems
 ### Connect with me: